MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_windows.md

 This section provides a step-by-step guide for setting up your development environment on Windows.

-MonoGame can work with most .NET compatible tools, but we recommend [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (prior versions are not supported with MonoGame 3.8.1).
+MonoGame can work with most .NET compatible tools, but we recommend [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)

+> [!IMPORTANT]
+> Prior version of Visual Studio are not supported with MonoGame 3.8.1

 Alternatively, you can use [JetBrains Rider](https://www.jetbrains.com/rider/) or [Visual Studio Code](https://code.visualstudio.com/).